stephenbrannen/advent-of-code-2024/README.md

 The repository is organized by day, with each day's solution contained in its own directory.
 For example:

-## Input file
+## Input files
-Make sure you have replaced the contents of `input.txt` with the input provided from https://adventofcode.com/2024/day/1/input
+Make sure you have replaced the contents of any `input.txt` files with the input provided by Advent of Code.

 ## How to Run the Code